drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - R studio and Microsoft Excel as data analysis tools to preprocess the data

 #### Data Analysis and Visualization:
-- Data analysis tools: We will use R programming language (R Studio) and Microsoft Excel to clean and preprocess the data, perform statistical analysis, and create data models.
+- Data analysis tools: <br>We will use R programming language (R Studio) and Microsoft Excel to clean and preprocess the data, perform statistical analysis, and create data models.
-- Data visualization tools: We will use D3.js and Chart.js to create interactive charts and graph to visualize room type applicable based on hostel merit in a meaningful and attractive way.
+- Data visualization tools: <br>We will use D3.js and Chart.js to create interactive charts and graph to visualize room type applicable based on hostel merit in a meaningful and attractive way.
-- Business intelligence (BI) tools: We will use Tableau, PowerBI to perform advanced analytics, create reports, and generate insights from the data.
+- Business intelligence (BI) tools: <br>We will use Tableau, PowerBI to perform advanced analytics, create reports, and generate insights from the data.

 #### System Architecture Diagram:
 The proposed system architecture can be visualized using the following flowchart: